ersilia-os/ersilia.io/docs/README.md

 We are just getting started and, at the moment.

-Ersilia is distributed by an [MIT license](https://github.com/ersilia-os/ersilia/blob/master/LICENSE.txt).
+Ersilia is distributed under an [MIT license](https://github.com/ersilia-os/ersilia/blob/master/LICENSE.txt).
 View our [Code of Conduct](https://github.com/ersilia-os/ersilia/blob/master/CODE_OF_CONDUCT.md).